Our easy guide to planning a timber frame extension

 Timber Framed Outbuildings

 Timber framed outbuildings include sheds, greenhouses, swimming pools, and cabins.
-They are permitted if they are not positioned in front of the principal wall of the main property, they are single storey, no taller than 2.5 metres in height, and they do not include verandas, balconies or raised platforms.
+They are permitted if they are not positioned in front of the principal wall of the main property, they are a single storey, no taller than 2.5 metres in height, and they do not include verandas, balconies or raised platforms.
 You are allowed to have carports attached to the outbuilding.

 Why choose a Timber frame extension?

 - Historically, one of the reliable construction methods, dating back to Roman and Egyptian civilizations.